The entire book appears at this link with chapters added after appearing online:

 them buy drinks, true, but generally they sneak in vodka, gin,

-ethanol, grain alcohol — whatever it takes — and maybe order
+ethanol, grain alcohol — whatever it takes —

 Management suspects there is more than a random explanation